5 Ways to Ruin Your Chances of Prosperity

 To help soothe my parents’ fears (and maybe your own), I’ve pinpointed five common mistakes that can torpedo anyone’s golden years.

 Maybe you have the day off today or maybe you’re working anyway.
-Regardless, Labor Day is an opportune time to ponder these blunders that can wreck your financial independence and perhaps force you into a lifetime of labor.
+Regardless, the Thanksgiving break is an opportune time to ponder these blunders that can wreck your financial independence and perhaps force you into a lifetime of labor.

 - Claiming Social Security Benefits Too Soon